rosikand/ml-concepts/README.md

 # 📓 ml-concepts

-Short notes on atomic concepts in machine learning.
+Short, atomic notes on concepts in machine learning.

 ## Contents